 The Holy Qur’an never intended a divorce to act as a device of instant magic whereby a woman taken by a man to share his life with all its pleasures, sorrows, sufferings and happiness is made to disappear for all times to come from his home and heart2003 YLR 2623

 Divorce in Pakistan can be executed if the person executing the Divorce (Divorcer) is doing so out of his free will.
 If the Spouse pronouncing the Divorce is under duress to do so, it will be considered an invalid Divorce.

-Being a subject of Domestic Violence, Alcoholism, Drug Abuse, Mental Torture, Defamation in Society/Within Family, not maintaining the family, being ill (to the point that the other spouse cannot handle it) and being infertile are other factors that can be claimed to be grounds of divorce.
+Being a subject of Domestic Violence, Alcoholism, Drug Abuse, Mental Torture, Defamation in Society/Within the Family, not maintaining the family, being ill (to the point that the other spouse cannot handle it), and being infertile are other factors that can be claimed to be grounds of divorce.

 Where the woman (wife) receives the divorce, she can apply for 3 months of Spousal Support (alimony).
 She can also file a lawsuit for retrieving her Marital Gifts, Jehz, Haq Mehr (if unpaid).
 In return, the husband may ask for his “Benefits” to be recovered.